 On July 29th 1978, "You're the Greatest Lover", Luv's fourth single, entered the Dutch Top 40 and became the trio's signature song and their breakthrough abroad.

 The Luv' singers took advantage of their attractive look and promoted the "Greatest Lover" on the major European TV shows (TopPop, Musikladen, Disco, Roxi, Top Club, Musik & Gäste...).
-As a result, the track was a chart topper in the Netherlands, Belgium, Germany (where it sold 500.000 copies), Switzerland and Denmark.
+As a result, the track was a chart-topper in the Netherlands, Belgium, Germany (where it sold 600.000 copies), Switzerland and Denmark.
 It reached the Top 5 of the Europarade (a compilation of European charts).
-It peaked at #2 on the Austrian charts, #26 on the Finnish charts and #15 in South Africa.
-In France, the song was entitled "Sing me, sing me a chanson" and peaked at #19 on the SNEP charts.
+It peaked at #2 on the Austrian singles chart, #26 on the Finnish singles chart and #15 in South Africa.
+In France, the song was entitled "Sing me, sing me a chanson" and peaked at #19 on the SNEP chart.
 Moreover, it was also popular behind the Iron Curtain, especially in East Germany, Poland and Hungary.
 In early 1979, Phonogram/Philips Records announced that the single sold 1 million copies worldwide.

 All You Need Is Luv' (TROS Special) - Brodcast date: November 19th 1978